Flu is very infectious and easily spread by germs from coughs and sneezes. These germs can live on hands and surfaces for 24 hours.

 - bin used tissues as quickly as possible

 The best way to prevent getting flu is to have the flu jab.
 It’s a safe and effective vaccine and is offered every year on the NHS to help protect people at risk of flu and its complications.

 The flu vaccine is given to adults who:

 - are 50 and over (including those who'll be 50 by 31 March 2022)

 - have certain health conditions

 - are pregnant

-THe NHS provides more information about flu including its symptoms and how to treat flu yourself.
+The NHS provides more information about flu including its symptoms and how to treat flu yourself or others with flu.

 Ask yourself: could it be coronavirus (COVID-19)?

 If you have a high temperature, a new, continuous cough or a loss or change to your sense of smell or taste, it could be COVID-19.
 Get NHS advice about symptoms of COVID-19 and what to do.